Canadian Student Loans

 The Government of Canada and most provincial and territorial governments work together to deliver federal and provincial student loan and grant programs.

 You are responsible for meeting the basic costs of your post-secondary education.
 The purpose of government student financial assistance is to supplement the financial resources that you and your family contribute.
 Assistance is based on financial need as established by the assessment of your student loan application.

-You only need to submit one application, through you provincial student loan office, to apply for both federal and provincial student loan funding.
-To qualify for a full-time loan, you must be registered in a minimum of in nine credit hours (12 credit hours for Newfoundland and QC).
+You only need to submit one application, through your provincial student loan office, to apply for both federal and provincial student loan funding.
+To qualify for a full-time loan, you must be registered in a minimum of in nine credit hours (12 credit hours for Newfoundland).
 Students with less than full-time credit hours can apply for a part-time student loan through their province of residency.
 For information on eligibility and how to apply, visit the link to your provincial/territorial office below.

 Provincial Student Loan Offices

 Processing Your Student Loan

 Once you have applied for your student loan, complete your registration for both the fall and winter semesters no later than August 1.
 Full-time student loans are sent directly to the Service Centre.
 In early August, the number of courses you are taking and your tuition and fees for the academic year will be confirmed.
 Information about the processing of your student loan can be provided by your province.
 This process is continued in December, May, and July for the winter, spring and summer semesters.

 Withdrawing from Courses